xster/flutter-wiki/Issue-hygiene.md

 For legal reasons, we cannot debug problems that require looking at proprietary code or, generally, code that is not publicly available.

+## Avoid posting screenshots of text

+If you want to show code, quote someone, or show a string of text that does not render properly with Flutter, please avoid sharing it via an image or screenshot.
+Text in images cannot be copied, and cannot be automatically translated via services like Google Translate.
+This makes it harder for team members who do not speak that language to participate in the issue.

+It is perfectly fine to share a screenshot of text rendering invalidly, but also include the actual string or character(s) that lead to it so that they can be copied and pasted into a test case.

+## Consider posting issues in English

+If you are able to read and write English clearly, consider posting your issue in English, even if it is about a langauge specific issue (like the way text renders in some non-English language).

+It is fine to post issues in languages other than English, but consider that many readers will rely on automatic translation services to read your issue.
+Please avoid using screenshots in languages other than English, as services like Google Translate will not translate the text in images, and the pool of people able to assist you will be reduced.